akka/akka-quickstart-scala.g8/docs/src/main/paradox/index.md

 The example consists of three actors:

-* Greet: Receives commands to `Greet` someone and responds with a `Greeted` to confirm the greeting has taken place
+* Greeter: Receives commands to `Greet` someone and responds with a `Greeted` reply to confirm the greeting has taken place
-* GreeterBot: receives the reply from the Greeter and sends a number of additional greeting messages and collect the replies until a given max number of messages have been reached.
+* GreeterBot: Receives the reply from the Greeter and sends a number of additional greeting messages and collect the replies until a given max number of messages have been reached.
 * GreeterMain: The guardian actor that bootstraps everything

 ## Benefits of using the Actor Model